codingwatching/Flexy.AssetRefs/Readme.md

 **Roadmap**
 -----------------------

-**Auto unloaders:** want to add few Api's to help auto unload loaded assets
+**Auto unloaders:** will add few Api's to help auto unload loaded assets
-**Unity 6 Awaitables:** I think about moving Api to Unity 6 Awaitables in asset version 6.x
+**Unity 6 Awaitables:** We think about moving Api to Unity 6 Awaitables in asset version 6.x

 **Technical details**